How to Conduct a Job Analysis

 The first step is to conduct a functional job analysis.
 A functional job analysis is a systematic approach to identifying and describing the essential tasks, duties, and responsibilities required to be successful in a particular role.
 It also helps identify the knowledge, skills, and abilities that allow an employee to be successful.
 To accomplish this, collect all the details, including the tools involved in a job, data the employee works with, and interactions with other departments.
 Be sure to have all this information recorded for future reference.
 There are various approaches to collecting accurate information:

-• Online Tools: SalaryExpert, powered by ERI’s Assessor Platform, has an occupational assessment tool with complete job analysis forms reflecting an individual’s training, experience, and limitations to generate lists of jobs with requirements falling within these restrictions.
+- Online Tools: Our Assessor Platform, has an occupational assessment tool with complete job analysis forms reflecting an individual’s training, experience, and limitations to generate lists of jobs with requirements falling within these restrictions.
 Use this job analysis tool as a guide to compare similar positions within your organization.

 2. Research Industry Standards